Heading to the Big Apple for the first time and looking for the perfect four day New York itinerary? Look no further!

 Staten Island Ferry

-The second time I visited New York I opted for the Staten Island Ferry to see the Statue of Liberty.
-If you don’t have time to visit the island itself or you just want a closer view, then the Staten Island Ferry passed close to it and has great views looking back the Manhattan, plus it’s free!
+The second time I visited New York, I opted for the Staten Island Ferry to see the Statue of Liberty.
+If you don’t have time to visit the island itself or you just want a closer view, then the Staten Island Ferry passes close to it and has great views looking back the Manhattan, plus it’s free!

 The High Line – Once a train track, it’s now been converted to a walkway complete with gardens, food stalls, and public art.

-Little Italy – Another part of New York that gets its name from the immigrant population.
+Little Italy – Another part of New York that gets its name from the immigrant population that made its home there.

 Flatiron Building – The triangular skyscraper is of the most photographed buildings in New York.